-There are many reasons why a website can be underperforming, but sometimes it can be difficult to figure out what's going wrong - especially when you're faced with an analytics report showing high bounce rates and low engagement with your content.
+There are many reasons why your school website could be underperforming, but sometimes it can be difficult to figure out what's going wrong - especially when you're faced with an analytics report showing high bounce rates and low engagement with your content.

 To help you get to the bottom of your website woes, we've compiled a list of reasons that may account for why your visitors are leaving your school website within the first 10 seconds.